kenseehart/bffl/README.md

 ## Related Projects

-Here is a comparison grid of various bitfield-related libraries with verified licenses:
+Here is a comparison grid of various bitfield-related libraries:

 | **Library** | **Description** | **Primary Purpose** |
 |-------------|-----------------|---------------------|